quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/Game-Engine-Architecture_processed/geaa_part43_4.10_SIMDVector.md

 :p How do you determine a character's position for the next frame using their current position and velocity?
 ??x
-To find the next position of an AI character, scale the velocity by the frame interval \(\Delta t\) and add it to the current position.
+To find the next position of an AI character, scale the velocity by the frame interval $\Delta t$ and add it to the current position.
 This is known as explicit Euler integration.

 ```java
 // Example in Java